rule

 Canto 10

-(20) The king said: 'How could Rukmî give his daughter to the son of his Enemy in marriage?
-Defeated by Krishna in battle awaited he the opportunity to kill Him.
-Please explain to me, o learned one, how this marriage between the two enemies could be arranged.
-(21) Yogis [like you] are perfectly able to see the past, the present, as well as what has not happened yet; things far away, things blocked by obstacles and things beyond the senses.'
+(20) The king said: 'How could Rukmī give his daughter in marriage to the son of his Enemy?
+Defeated by Krishna in battle he waited for an opportunity to kill Him.
+Please, oh learned soul, explain to me how this marriage between the two enemies could be arranged.
+(21) Yogis [like you] are perfectly able to see the past, the present and what has not happened yet, as also things far away, things blocked by obstacles and matters beyond the senses.'

 next